Manu2005/cf-live-verdict/README.md

 1. Clone the repository:

    git clone https://github.com/Manu2005/cf-live-verdict.git
+   Or Just download the folder and extract it on your pc

-2. Open Chrome Extensions page:
+3. Open Chrome Extensions page:

    chrome://extensions

-3. Enable Developer Mode (top right)
+4. Enable Developer Mode (top right)

-4. Click "Load unpacked" and select the cloned folder
+5. Click "Load unpacked" and select the cloned folder

-5. Open any Codeforces contest page and submit a solution
+6. Open any Codeforces contest page and submit a solution

 ---